NexFire/ESP32/Test/README.md

 In the Frameworks you have all the frameworks from current version

-In ServerSide is the side that would allow you to upload the framework from web-site
+In ServerSide is the side that would allow you to upload the framework from web-site.
+Not finished because we handle it from extra_script.py

 In Test you actually have the programing: